Tom Asimou

-Thomas G. Asimou (born August 7, 1973) is an American lawyer based in Phoenix, Arizona who specializes in cases involving missing persons.
+Thomas G. Asimou (born August 7, 1973) is an American lawyer based in Phoenix, Arizona who is an expert in cases involving missing persons.

 Biography

-Asimou obtained his Juris Doctor from USF School of Law in 1998.
+Asimou obtained his Juris Doctor from the University of San Francisco School of Law in 1998.
 He also holds a Bachelor of Arts from the University of Arizona and a Master of Laws in Taxation from Boston University.

 Asimou founded the law firm of Asimou & Associates in 2000.
 The firm focused on cases such as wills & trusts and commercial litigation.
 He later began taking missing persons cases to either find their whereabouts or obtain a death declaration from a court.
 His first experience came from being hired by a life insurance company to defend against a death claim for a missing person.
 He later found the person living in the Caribbean.

 Asimou is a member of the Board of Governors for the University of San Francisco School of Law.